Start manufacturing AI with quality control, not predictive maintenance

 Getting started without massive infrastructure investment

-You have no need to redesign your factory.
+You don’t need to redesign your factory.
 Pick one production line.
 Choose an inspection point where defects matter most.

 The hardware setup is straightforward.
 Industrial cameras capture images as products move through.
 You need decent lighting and positioning that gives clear views of what you are inspecting.
-Most systems cost between cameras, mounting hardware, and a processing unit to run the AI models.
+IoT sensor prices have dropped below a dollar per unit, and edge AI paired with 5G lets you process models right on the factory floor without cloud latency.
+Most systems need cameras, mounting hardware, and a processing unit to run the models.

 Model training is where people panic.
 They think you need millions of images.
 You do not.
 Modern computer vision systems work with hundreds of good examples.
+Even better, generative AI now creates synthetic datasets that replicate rare failure scenarios, solving the data scarcity problem that used to stall manufacturing AI projects.
 Collect images of acceptable products and various defects.
 The AI learns what to look for.

 Integration matters more than people expect.
 Your quality control AI needs to talk to your production systems.
 When it spots a defect, what happens?
 Does it trigger a reject mechanism?
 Alert an operator?
 Log data for analysis?
 Work through these workflows before you buy equipment.